alfahadgm/Claude-Code-Universal/AUDIT-PROMPTS.md

 SCOPE: Critical and High-Priority General Architecture, Sync Issues, and System-Wide Security.

-TOOL-AUGMENTED INVESTIGATION (use available tools, skip when absent):
+INVESTIGATION TOOLS (use whichever tools suit each investigation):
+- Grep/Glob/Read: Search for CORS configuration (Access-Control, cors()), security headers (helmet, CSP, X-Frame), session/token management patterns.
+Find and inspect config files.
 - Sequential Thinking: Model the system architecture as a dependency graph.
-Reason step-by-step through failure cascading scenarios.
+Reason through failure cascading scenarios step-by-step.
 - LSP/Serena: Trace imports to build a dependency graph.
 Identify modules with high fan-in (single points of failure).
 - GitHub MCP: Check for open dependabot/security alerts.
 Review recent security-related PRs and issues.
 - Docker MCP: Inspect Dockerfile and docker-compose configs for running as root, exposed ports, missing healthchecks, outdated base images.

-- Fallback: Use Grep to search for CORS configuration (Access-Control, cors()), security headers (helmet, CSP, X-Frame), session/token management patterns.
-Use Glob to find all config files.
-Use Read to inspect Docker and CI/CD configurations.
+CONFIDENCE ROUTING (do NOT enter plan mode for this):
+When you find an issue, assess confidence inline — "confident" means you can cite the exact file, line, and mechanism without ambiguity:
+- Confident → report as [verified].
+- Uncertain → collect the issue.
+After the investigation pass, dispatch ALL uncertain issues as parallel subagents (one per issue, via the Agent tool).
+Each subagent independently: checks whether the bottleneck actually causes a system-wide outage or redundancy exists.
+For CORS/header issues, checks if a reverse proxy or CDN applies the header upstream.
+Uses Docker MCP or GitHub MCP to corroborate if available.
+Each subagent returns one of:
+  - Confirmed → report as [verified].
+  - Disproven → discard, do not include in output.
+  - Plausible but cannot confirm → add to "Investigated but Unverified" appendix at the end of the report.

 Analyze the codebase and report the following: